-A working group of dentists from Canadian Association of Hospital Dentists (CAHD) members with both hospital-based and private practice experience, representing geographic, gender and years in practice diversity was created.
-The American Dental Association (AMA) Choosing Wisely list was reviewed to determine if items were relevant and addressed issues that the group considered to be of high importance.
+A working group of CAHD member dentists with both hospital-based and private practice experience, representing geographic, gender and years in practice diversity was created.
+The American Dental Association Choosing Wisely list was reviewed to determine if items were relevant and addressed issues that the group considered to be of high importance.
 A list of 25 recommendations was generated and using an iterative process, the recommendations were discussed, duplicates (there was significant duplication and overlap) were removed, and consensus was obtained to create the final list of eight items.
 The draft list was sent to all individual CAHD members and 17 national dental organizations and specialty groups for feedback.
-The final list was reviewed and endorsed by the CAHD Board of Directors in February of 2018.
+The final list was reviewed and endorsed by the CAHD Board of Directors in 2018.